bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

 ### Features which could be implemented in the future

- - A modal window which could inform the score from previous users would encourage in a friendly competitive way to participate to the game.
+ - A modal window  leader players- where saving game results-  which could inform the score from previous users would encourage in a friendly competitive way to participate to the game.
- -
+ - Level function where the player could change the timer countdown and eventually add or take away some cards
+ - Animation when the user hoovers over the cards
+ - A clicking sound when the user click on a cards
+ - A music that could start at the moment a card is flipped - with a mute button option
+ - Animation in the won modal window to cheer up more the user to play again

 ## Testing